-This course elevates student awareness of the theoretical foundations of leadership as well as the skills, values, attitudes and emotions that motivate leaders to take action.
-Topics include an historical perspective of leadership, the study of a great leader, the Social Change Model for Student Leadership Development, ethical awareness, decision making, power, influence, credibility, integrity, values formation, and system thinking.
+This course elevates student awareness of the theoretical foundations of leadership as well as the skills, values, attitudes, and emotions that motivate leaders to take action.
+Topics include a historical perspective of leadership, the study of a great leader, the Social Change Model for Student Leadership Development, ethical awareness, decision making, power, influence, credibility, integrity, values formation, and system thinking.
 A major leadership model such as Emotional Intelligence, The Workplace Big Five, Situational Leadership or others will be included in the course.
 Several assessments will be employed for students to gain awareness of their strengths and areas of development with action planning as an important part of the class.
-Students will be introduced to the development of their personalized Leadership Development Portfolio (LDP) used throughout the concentration.
+Students will be introduced to the development of their personalized Leadership Development Portfolio (LDP) used throughout the minor.
 Students select a leadership mentor to work with during this class.
 Prerequisite: LEAD 001.

 LEAD 198 - LEADERSHIP IND STUDY, 1-3 credit hrs.

 LEAD 199 - SPECIAL TOPICS, 1-3 credit hrs.

 Leadership At Sea is a blend of classroom and experiential learning focusing on leadership development, team building, and seamanship.
 The course features sailing in the Bahamas aboard the tall mast schooner Liberty Clipper.
 The goal of the course is to elevate the students’ ability to form and work in teams, apply leadership skills in a new environment, learn to sail, and experience life at sea.
 The course will begin with campus-based instruction on team building, communication, conflict management, the technical aspects of sailing and the history and culture of Nassau and the Bahamas.
 This will be followed by five days in Nassau that include the following: